ibexa/documentation-user/docs/getting_started/dashboard/dashboard_block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** - Enter a name for the block.
 - **Number of categories** - Set a maximum number of categories to be displayed.
-Default value = 3, minimum value = 1, and maximum = 20.
+Default value = 10.

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.